top of page

 Thinking about working families and single parents we discuss the importance integrated childcare and adult care would play in giving families piece of mind, especially for families that have members suffering from chronic illnesses.
 As a wildly ambitious goal, we discussed the potential Universal Basic Income (UBI) could bring to families.
 The New Leaf Program in Vancouver highlighted the benefits of a UBI program, and The Mayors for Guaranteed Income have combined their efforts to develop UBI programs in their cities.
 As this approach becomes more commonly accepted, it could provide an ideal vessel to prioritize personal time and growth.

 What Works, What’s New, and What’s Negative.
 There are many possibilities along the way of discovery.
 You may run into good things, other times bad things, and sometimes brand new ideas.
-This design-thinking exercise helps to give lanes to different thoughts and categorizes them as a rose (postive outcomes) buds (new insights or neutral takes) or thorns (negative outcomes).
+This design-thinking exercise helps to give lanes to different thoughts and categorizes them as a rose (positive outcomes) buds (new insights or neutral takes) or thorns (negative outcomes).
 All of these may arise and make themselves known as CoAct continues to explore the effects of COVID-19.

 What Works.
 It is likely that as the importance of mental health is explored and new legislation is proposed and implemented that people experience less stressed.
 Suicide rates could decline, rates of hapinesses increase, and people could reconcile moments of grief openly.
 Society could normalize and realize the importance of each individual human in our best and most vulnerable moments.
 We identify the potential to create authentic connections and normalize our vulnerability.
 We imagine a welcoming education system that produces educated, happy, and mentally healthy students.